DocShadrach/MyReaperScripts/Utilities/README.md

 - Provides a confirmation dialog to apply the detected BPM to the project or keep the current tempo.
 - Preserves the original project view, cursor position, and item selection after analysis.

+### DocShadrach_Project Startup Loader.lua

+This script acts as the execution engine for the Project Startup Manager.
+It is designed to be set as the SWS Project Startup Action.
+Upon loading a project, it intelligently locates and executes the list of actions defined by the Manager, handling both saved projects and new projects derived from templates.

+Key Features:

+- Hybrid Loading Logic: Prioritizes reading from the local project_startup_actions.lua file; if missing, falls back to reading Project ExtState metadata.
+- Auto-Regeneration: Automatically recreates the local configuration file from metadata if it's missing (e.g., when first saving a new project created from a Template), ensuring the list becomes editable.
+- Secure Parsing: Uses strict text parsing instead of direct execution (dofile), ensuring that only valid Reaper Command IDs are triggered and preventing arbitrary code execution for security.
+- Bypass Recognition: Respects the bypass state set in the Manager, ignoring actions commented out in the configuration.
+- Relative Pathing: Dynamically locates the configuration file relative to the current project's .rpp location.
+- Silent Operation: Runs invisibly in the background during project load without interrupting the user workflow.

+### DocShadrach_Project Startup Manager.lua

+This script provides a comprehensive graphical interface to manage project-specific startup actions.
+Unlike global startup actions, this tool allows you to define a unique list of commands (actions/scripts) that execute only when a specific project is opened.
+It works in tandem with the "Project Startup Loader" script and supports Project Templates via metadata embedding.

+Key Features:

+- Project-Specific Context: Creates and manages a local Lua file alongside your .rpp project file to store action lists.
+- Template Support (Hybrid Architecture): Saves action lists to both the local file and Project ExtState metadata, ensuring startup actions persist even when creating new projects from Templates.
+- Smart SWS Linking: Includes a "Link Loader" button that automatically finds the Loader script ID, copies it to the clipboard, and opens the SWS Startup Action dialog for easy setup.
+- Action Bypass: Allows toggling actions on/off via checkboxes without deleting them from the list.
+- Clipboard Workflow: Features a "Paste Action from Clipboard" button to quickly add Command IDs copied from the Reaper Action List.
+- Safety & Sync: Automatically detects unsaved projects (warning the user) and auto-regenerates local files from metadata if they are missing (e.g., after loading a template).
+- Integrated Help: Built-in instructions guide the user through the initial setup process.

 ### DocShadrach_Quick file importer using ReaImGui.lua
 This script provides an advanced file import interface with drag-and-drop functionality, track filtering, and hierarchical organization.
 It allows users to import audio files to specific tracks with comprehensive filtering and assignment management.